drmjc/evernote2onenote/README.md

 * A header is added to indicate that the note was imported from EverNote and its orgiinal created and modified date
 * In my experience, pasting anything into OneNote on Mac results in a paste error about 20-40% of the time.
 This script dismisses the dialog box and will keep trying & rarely has to try more than once to paste the contents
 * It pauses longer when attaching larger PDF attachments
+* Notebooks and Notes can have spaces and some special characters in it.
+Unsafe characters will be replaced.

 ## Limitations
 1. This does not set the notes created and modified times